SOLDIERS' AND SAILORS' MEMORIAL ARCH

 Beneath the head of Grant's horse is the inscription:

 The sculpture of President Lincoln is a medium bronze relief depicting him on horseback.
 Equestrian statues were another tradition of Ancient Rome, often created to commemorate the military victories of generals or emperors, just as triumphal arches were.
 While the setting and presentation are Roman, the Lincoln depicted in the work is the singularly American character still recognizable today, sporting his signature beard and top hat.

-Though he had been President by the time this work was sculpted, Grant is shown in this bronze high relief as a Union General, in uniform with its plentiful buttons clearly visible.
+Though he had been President by the time this work was sculpted, Grant is shown in this high bronze relief as a Union General, in uniform with its large buttons clearly visible.
 While the Lincoln figure appears to have stopped and posed, Grant is seen in motion, feet in stirrups, reins in hand, with a hurried look on his face, bearing the burden of the decisions a war commander must make.
-The figure is heroic, but in an understated way, as if to celebrate the execution of duty rather than pure victory itself.
+The figure is heroic, but in an understated way, as if to celebrate the execution of duty rather than pure Victory.

-This view of the Grant figure shows how the reliefs are dwarfed by the Arch's soaring soffit and are small in comparison to the MacMonnies sculptural groups on the pillars.
-The significant size discrepancy reinforces the Arch's primary dedication to the common soldiers and sailors, rather than their leaders, though according to the Prospect Park Alliance, the reliefs were actually intended for the front of the Arch but were "criticized for their unusual proportions and lack of grandeur" and moved to the inside instead.
+This view of the Grant figure shows how the reliefs are dwarfed by the Arch's soaring soffit and are small compared to the MacMonnies sculptural groups on the pillars.
+The significant size discrepancy reinforces the Arch's primary dedication to ordinary soldiers and sailors rather than their leaders.
+However, according to the Prospect Park Alliance, the reliefs were intended for the front of the Arch but were "criticized for their unusual proportions and lack of grandeur" and moved to the inside instead.

 The Grant and Lincoln figures were sculpted in 1893 and 1894, then installed the following year.
 They were formally dedicated in 1901 by the City.
 Both sculptures face north to greet parades that would march under the Arch.